majstomphorst/fireApp-pset06/AUDIT.md

   — MessageViewController.​viewWillAppear(Bool)
       starts at line 18 in fireApp-pset06/​MessageViewController.​swift
 ```
-Better code hub want at most 15 lines of code.<br>
+Better code hub wants at most 15 lines of code.<br>
-The first complaint is vaild its a bit long. i could create a function to ride the data to the firebase database but i downt see the point.
+The first complaint is vaild its a bit long.
+I could create a function to ride the data to the firebase database but i down't see the point.
-In my opinion its clear how it works and e function Won't significantly improve the code.
+In my opinion its clear how it works and a function Won't significantly improve the code.

 Better code hub want at most 15 lines of code.<br>
 The second complaint is about 16 lines of Code.

 # Screenshots